Burnup Calculations

 % [input]_his.m - History file with k-eff vs time

-% [input].coe - Coefficient file for restart
+% [input].coe - Coefficient/branch output file

 % Typical MATLAB analysis: